 Last week, we were watching the movie version of HAIRSPRAY, the wonderful musical adaptation of John Waters’s film.
 The vivacious Nikki Blonsky was belting out the opening number, “Good Morning Baltimore,” when she was almost hit by a garbage truck.
 One smash cut later, and she was riding on top of it.
 See, nothing could dull her buzz at being alive in Baltimore: not a flasher (a cameo appearance by Waters himself), not a near-death experience, nothing.
 My niece, already a seasoned chorus member in several musicals at age 12, was entranced.
 But something was bothering my 14-year-old nephew: “How’d she get on top of that garbage truck?”

 As a theatre major and lifelong fan, I’ve found that musical “reality” separates the men from the boys (or sometimes the boys from the boys, but that’s another story).
 I have more than one friend who enjoys and appreciates the theatre, but has to draw the line at Broadway musicals, that essential American art form.
 The complaint is always the same: we have to artificially take ourselves out of the story to give somebody a chance to sing.
 It’s so unrealistic!
 I can point out that they have no problem when a “hobbit” puts on a “magic ring” to turn frickin’ invisible, but “that’s different – that’s a fantasy.”
-As the obligatory “dream ballets” of Forties and Fifties musicals attest, so are they, but forget it: you’ll never get anywhere.
-Some people just don’t like ‘em, with very few exceptions (HAIR is a very popular exception).
+As the obligatory “dream ballets” of Forties and Fifties musicals attest, they are fantasies too, but forget it: you’ll never get anywhere.
+Some people just plain don’t like ’em, with very few exceptions (HAIR is a very popular exception).

 Musicals were fairly silly in the early days of the 20th century.
 They were usually unconnected revues: dancers, singers, slapstick comics, above all gals with gams, and some of them were even captured on film: BROADWAY MELODY of thus-and-so, GOLDDIGGERS of whatever.
 My skeptical friends would have had every right to scorn the early Broadway musical.